Ray Noorda

-Raymond John "Ray" Noorda (19 June 1924 – 9 October 2006) was a U.S. computer businessman.
+Raymond John "Ray" Noorda (19 June 1924 – 9 October 2006) was an American computer businessman.
 He was CEO of Novell between 1982 and 1994.
 He also served as chairman of Novell until he was replaced in 1994.

 Early life

 Noorda was born in Ogden, Utah, the third son of Dutch immigrants Bertus Noorda and Alida Margaretha van den Berg.
 He attended Weber State College in Ogden.
 During World War II, he served in the U.S. Navy for two years as an electronics technician, working with radar systems.
 He graduated cum laude with a bachelor's degree in engineering from the University of Utah in 1949.
 Noorda worked for General Electric from graduation until 1971, after which he worked at a number of California companies.

 Personal life

 Noorda was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He married Lewena "Tye" Taylor in 1950, and they were later sealed in the Salt Lake Temple.
 Among the positions that Noorda held in the LDS Church were counselor in a branch presidency and counselor in a stake Sunday school presidency.